 However, if the tumors do not pose a major threat at birth, they are likely to shrink over time and do not usually affect adult individuals.

 Phakomas are benign tumors that can be found in the eyes of patients with tuberous sclerosis.
 In most cases, these tumors do not cause symptoms related to vision; however, their characteristic appearance with white patches on the retina can be used as a diagnostic indicator.

 Women with tuberous sclerosis are more likely to have lesions in the lungs as compared to men.
 Whilst many individuals with benign tumors are not symptomatic, some may suffer from breathlessness and other breathing difficulties.

 There are various skin abnormalities that affect people with tuberous sclerosis, which may include:

 - Hypomelanic macules – white patches on the skin

 - Facial angiofibromas – reddish bumps on face

 - Ungual fibromas – fleshy tumors around or under nails

-These do not typically cause major problems but have a distinctive appearance and can help in diagnosis of the condition.
+These do not typically cause major problems.
+However, these skin abnormalities have a distinctive appearance that can help in the diagnosis of tuberous sclerosis.